Gemcitabine and Pazopanib in Metastatic Pancreatic Cancer

 |Study Design:||Endpoint Classification: Efficacy Study

 Primary Purpose: Treatment

-- To determine the response rate by RECIST criteria. [ Time Frame: Follow-up was approximately 9 weeks ] [ Designated as safety issue: No ]
+- Response Rate by RECIST Criteria. [ Time Frame: Follow-up was approximately 9 weeks ] [ Designated as safety issue: No ]

 - Progression-free Survival (PFS) [ Time Frame: Follow-up was approximately 9 weeks ] [ Designated as safety issue: No ]

-- To determine the median survival and overall survival [ Time Frame: 1 year ] [ Designated as safety issue: No ]
+- Overall Survival [ Time Frame: 1 year ] [ Designated as safety issue: No ]

 Gemcitabine 1000 mg/m2 IV on days 1, 8, and 15 of each 28 day cycle.